Olena-P/semantic-accessible/README.md

 start index.html # for Windows
 ```
 Feel free to modify the HTML, CSS, or JavaScript files to customize the content, styles, or functionality.

+## Testing Accessibility

+To ensure the page is accessible, you can use tools such as:

+- **Wave Chrome Extension**: Analyze your web page for accessibility issues.
+- **axe DevTools**: Provides detailed accessibility reports during development.
+- **Lighthouse**: Built-in tool in Chrome DevTools for auditing accessibility.

+## Conclusion

+Ensuring web accessibility is a continuous process that benefits everyone.
+By adhering to best practices and utilizing semantic HTML, developers can create more inclusive web experiences for all users.